hyperledger/firefly/docs/overview/multiparty/broadcast.md

 which allows them to be processed by each member in a way that allows them to derive the same result - even though the processing logic on the events themselves is being performed independently by each member.

-For more information see _Global sequencing_.
+For more information see [Multiparty Event Sequencing](../../architecture/multiparty_event_sequencing.html).

 ## Shared data